The True Nature of a Volcano

 The manner of eruption for cinder cones is relatively simple.
-When the lava erupts, cinders of it are blown into the air.
+When the lava erupts, its cinders of it are blown into the air.
 These fragmented cinders fall a short distance from the opening, thus creating the cone.

 Another type of volcano is the shield volcano.
-Unlike cinder cones, shield volcanoes can be very, very big in size.
+Unlike cinder cones, shield volcanoes can be very big in size.
 However, they are not as dangerous as that size might make it seem.
 This is because the eruption of lava out of shield volcanoes is not accompanied by pyroclastic material (bursts of gas and particles).

 Shield volcanoes may be tall but tend to be very broad, with less steep slopes than other volcanoes.